rdkcentral/firebolt-certification-suite/sdkResources/README.md

     - `sdkResources/<version>` or
     - `sdkResources/external/<version>` (whichever is available).

-- **If neither a CLI SDK version nor a supported version in the configModule is provided:** The suite defaults to using the `SDK_VERSION_LATEST` version defined in FCS’s `package.json` (currently 1.4.1), and the corresponding test cases and fixtures will be copied from:
+- **If neither a CLI SDK version nor a supported version in the configModule is provided:** The suite defaults to using the `supportedSDKVersion` version defined in FCS’s `package.json` (currently 1.4.1), and the corresponding test cases and fixtures will be copied from:
     - `sdkResources/<version>` or
     - `sdkResources/external/<version>` (whichever is available).